It would be great to meet and share experience and notes about yoga.

 Let us put it this way – if you are practicing the Sivananda class every day, chances are, you have insurance – health insurance, life insurance and happiness insurance.
 A complete protection plan like no other.

 If you are not practicing the Sivananda class, just make a beginning.
-Get protected from the first class onward.
+Get protected from the first class onwards.

 As you are aware, or will become aware when you practice the Sivananda class, it always begins with the practice of Kapalabhati.